timou0911/Ethernaut-Writeup/8. Vault ★★☆☆☆/README.md

 }
 ```

-Static arrays behave similarly to structs in this respects.
+Static arrays behave similarly to structs in this respect.

 ### Mappings